 Giriraj Swami: To be able to preach in a sustained way and actually influence people’s hearts, one must chant the holy name and follow the regulative principles.
 Otherwise, one won’t have the power to preach.
 Preaching is not some external, mundane activity.
 It requires spiritual strength.
 And one gets that strength from chanting sixteen rounds, following the regulative principles, and engaging in devotional service.

 Ajay Jajodia: I try to chant, but I cannot chant properly.
 My mind is always distracted by my problems and environment, and I lose hope.

-Ramai Pandita dasa: Maharaja, going off the topic, when your guru maharaja is present in the physical world you can come to know whether or not he is happy with your service.
+Ramai Pandita dasa: Maharaja, when your guru maharaja is present in the physical world, you can come to know whether or not he is happy with your service.
 He is there to tell you if he is happy with your service or not.
 You can always go to him and take his advice.
-Now when he is not physically present, how do you come to know whether he is happy or unhappy with your service or whatever you are doing?
+But when he is not physically present, how do you come to know whether he is happy or unhappy with your service or whatever you are doing?

 Giriraj Swami: There are two ways.
 If you are pure enough, you can know from within your heart whether he is pleased or not.
 Or, you can approach devotees who have a sense of what would please or displease him.
 You can ask them, and they may give you an idea of whether your activities are pleasing or not.
-Sadhu, sastra, and guru.
-Basically, like Prabhupada, your guru maharaja wants you to be Krsna conscious and spread Krsna consciousness.
+Sadhu, shastra, and guru.
+Basically, like Prabhupada, your guru maharaja wants you to be Krishna conscious and spread Krishna consciousness.

 ksamaya rocate laksmir

 brahmi sauri yatha prabha